Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 The Russian Standard of Perfection was created in 1899 to devise a method of examining the standards for Pavlovskaya chickens.
 The standard for this breed were chickens that had the following colors:

-Pavlovskaya chickens are a joy to be around with.
+Pavlovskaya chickens are a joy to be around.
 They have a sweet disposition and are lively, preferring to be active and run around.

-In fact, the hens are capable of flying over obstacles that may be present such as haystacks.
+In fact, the hens can fly over obstacles, such as haystacks.
 They can even change their direction in the middle of flying

 They are friendly to humans and are pleasant to be around.
 However, they have a regal nature that leads to fussiness.